Standards Compliance

 Section titled “Compression and Side-Channel Attacks”dotsecenv explicitly disables compression to prevent CRIME/BREACH-style side-channel attacks:

-// Explicitly disable compression per RFC 9580 (avoids CRIME-style side-channel attacks)encHandle, err := pgp.Encryption().Recipients(recipients).CompressWith(constants.NoCompression).New()Why Disable Compression?
+// Explicitly disable compression per RFC 9580 (avoids CRIME-style side-channel attacks)encHandle, err := pgp.Encryption().Recipients(recipients).CompressWith(constants.NoCompression).New()Why disable compression?

 | Compression | Ratio | Speed | Security Risk |